 The Jack Kirby Museum website indicates that the King himself was tapped to work on a Gigantor comic around the same time the Shogun Warriors comics were released.
 The article notes that plans feel through, and I couldn’t find any other sources than this on a Gigantor comic from Marvel.

 The longest running comic series I could find based upon an anime is the Toren Smith and Adam Warren-written Dirty Pair comics, published initially by Eclipse Comics and then by Dark Horse Comics.
-While a fairly short run in terms of issue count (24), the way that the Dirty Pair Comics worked was that it wasn’t really an ongoing comic: Dirty Pair is made up of multiple miniseries and then later were just published straight to graphic novel format.
+While a fairly short run in terms of issue count (24), the way that the Dirty Pair Comics worked was that it wasn’t really an ongoing comic.
+Dirty Pair began as multiple miniseries, but later were just published straight to graphic novel format.

-While most of what I’ve found is exhausted, there’s one last oddity I’d like to talk about that’s come in the last decade.
+While most of what I’ve found is exhausted, there’s one last oddity I’d like to talk about.
 In 2013, BOOM!
-Comics imprint Archaia put out a graphic novel based upon Cyborg 009.
+Comics imprint Archaia released a graphic novel based upon Cyborg 009.
 The book was written by F.J.
 DeSanto and Bradley Cramp and drawn by Marcus To and Ian Herring.
 Some of these Western adaptions are really interesting for their place in history: the Dirty Pair book, for example, shows that the Dirty Pair anime was popular enough in certain circles for it to be adapted into a western comic with a fourteen year run.
 Personally, when I came upon this book I was extremely curious why a Cyborg 009 Graphic Novel by a western team was published in 2014, when the original series doesn’t have much of a fandom in the West.
 According to this interview with F. J. DeSanto, the book was part of a push to make Shotaro Ishinomori’s work more well-known in the US.